 \section{Simulation Study}

 In this section, we conduct two experiments to examine the performance of our Majority Vote procedure and the relevant differentially private versions.
-Since our paper is the first to study DGDP in a distributed system, it is hard to make comparisons with other methods.
-However, we still choose the methods by \citet{cai_wang_zhang.2019} as the object for comparison.
-There are two main reasons.
-First, the approaches suggested by \citet{cai_wang_zhang.2019} are based on an iterative algorithm and can be implemented in a distributed system.
-Second, from the comparisons with \citet{cai_wang_zhang.2019}, we can see that the methods designed for parameter estimation perform poorly for sign/variable selection.
+Since our study is the first to examine DGDP in a distributed system, it is difficult to compare it with other methods.
+However, we still choose the methods of \cite{cai_wang_zhang.2019} as the object for comparison.
+There are two main reasons for this choice.
+First, the approaches suggested by \cite{cai_wang_zhang.2019} are based on iterative algorithms and can be implemented in a distributed system.
+Second, from comparisons with \cite{cai_wang_zhang.2019}, we can see that the methods designed for parameter estimation perform poorly for sign/variable selection.
 Therefore, it is important to investigate the problem of sign/variable selection separately, as we claimed in the introduction.
 As we pointed out in the section on related works, there are also some special works on the variable selection with DP.
-However, some of them are computationally inefficient, and others cannot be applied to the distributed setting directly.
+However, some of them are computationally inefficient, and others cannot be applied directly to the distributed setting.